Gamingapple0/KindaProperProjects/README.md

 ----YTconv----

 A program that uses tkinter as it's gui and selenium as a webscraper to accept a url of a youtube playlist then downloads all the videos in the selected format and saves them in a directory (Learned: Selenium, basic webscraping, basics of tkinter, etc)

+----Follower Analyzer----

+A webscraper program that checks the new or lost followers from an instagram account (Learned: Decorators,Selenium, basic webscraping)